taimax13/github_exercises/00_github_classroom.md

 GitHub Classroom has the same tools as GitHub, plus it has built-in workflows designed to enhance interactions between students and staff.
 For instance, ITC can create a coding template for each exersice a student must complete, and GitHub Classroom will use it to create a GitHub Classroom repository for each student based on that coding template.
 Then, each student can submit their work for that exercise to their repository.

+What is a repository?!

+A GitHub repository is a supercharged interactive online storage space for your code.
+In a GitHub repository, you store all the code for a project online.
+Plus, you can store and access the revision history of each file, discuss and manage your project with teammates, and almost anything else you can think of for storing and managing your code online.

-Another Classroom features is the **Feedback**.
+One of the Classroom features in each student repository is the **Feedback** feature.
 For each assignment, after a student submits their work, a staff member can review it and provide in-line feedback in the **Feedback** pull request that Classroom automatically generates.
 The student can review the in-line feedback and then mark it as complete so that the staff knows.

 ## [Why Use GitHub Classroom](#why-use-github-classroom)